Zarkantho/module_data/mongo-2.5.5_generated/queries/database_commands/README.md

 # Database Commands

-# Module Groups

 -------------

-# TODO: Name this group
+## Commands Registration Class
 Base class for mongodb commands.
-Has a big std::map with the keys of the command name and the  values as the Command itself.
-These are the commands that you run using  "db.$cmd.findOne({ "serverStatus" : true }).
+Has a static global std::map of Command objects keyed by the command name.
+The way the registration works is by inheritance, since the Constructor of this class "registers itself" in the global command map when it gets executed.

-## Files
+#### Files
 - src/mongo/db/commands.cpp   (mongod, tools, mongos)
 - src/mongo/db/commands.h   (mongod, tools, mongos)